Layne believes in sharing life experiences. Acceptance and surrender are two important ingredients for personal growth.

 We've all heard the expression "fake it 'til you make it."
 Yes, this is true, but the most important aspect of this saying is making sure you believe in yourself.
-If you believe in you, others will too, no matter what it is you are trying to do in this lifetime.
+If you believe in yourself, others will too, no matter what it is you are trying to do in this lifetime.

 Perhaps you want to become a photojournalist, maybe you want to kickstart a startup—you may have dreams of becoming the next big YouTuber, revolutionizing the world with a new philosophy, traveling the world working with animals, or writing your book.
-A lot of great high-achieving people were in your shoes too—they had no support.
+A lot of great high-achieving people were in your shoes too and they had no support.
 I've been there too.
 This is what I learned to live by.

 How to Achieve Your Dreams in 15 Steps